Arkansas Sports Betting – Bet On Sports Legally In AR

 There has been no mention of mobile betting in the recently adopted sports betting legislation in Arkansas.
 However, to bet from your smartphone or tablet, you can access any of our recommended sportsbooks through your mobile device's browser.

-The betting apps provided by these brands are all web-based, mobile-optimized applications, so simply navigating to them on your phone will take you to their betting app.
+The betting apps provided by these brands are all web-based, mobile-optimized applications, so simply clicking on one of the sportsbook links provided on this page using a current mobile browser will take you to their betting app.

 What teams can I bet on in Arkansas?

 Once all the sportsbooks actually launch in Arkansas, we will know precisely what is and is not restricted at the state level.
 As far as offshore sportsbooks go, they do not restrict any players from placing bets on professional, collegiate, domestic or International teams, athletes and leagues.

 Are there any local sports books in Arkansas?

 Yes.
 The Oaklawn Racing Casino Resort is now accepting bets on sports, as is the Saracen Casino Resort and the Southland Casino.
 There are plans for one more domestic sportsbook, but that license has yet to be issued.

 What is the legal minimum sports betting age in Arkansas?

 Arkansas has established the legal minimum gambling age for sports betting to be 21 years of age.
 Though most reputable online sportsbooks accept bettors at age 18, this policy would conflict with the state's regulations.
 All of our recommended sportsbooks expect customers to be aware of and adhere to their state's minimum gambling age.

 Sports betting is regulated and overseen by the Arkansas Racing Commission.
 The ARC is responsible for issuing licenses, collecting taxes, and enforcing regulations.